HMS Northumberland (1798): Service history

-Because Northumberland served in the navy's Egyptian campaign (8 March to 8 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorized in 1850 to all surviving claimants.
+As Northumberland had served in the navy's Egyptian campaign (8 March to 8 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorized in 1850 to all surviving claimants.
 (Note: A first-class share of the prize money awarded in April 1823 was worth £34 2s 4d; a fifth-class share, that of a seaman, was worth 3s 11½d.
 The amount was small as the total had to be shared between 79 vessels and the entire army contingent.)

-On 6 December 1801 arrived off Tunis, under command of Capt.
+On 6 December 1801, she arrived off Tunis under the command of Capt.
 Martin.